Residential Sewer Lateral Repair Program

 How does a resident participate?

-step is to submit an application along with your last year’s paid Real
+step is to submit an application along with a receipt for cleaning your lateral, your last year’s paid Real

 will perform a video inspection of the sewer lateral.
 The video